-Use the Web interface or the command line interface to view the status of the UPS and manage the UPS and the Management Card.
+Use the Web interface or the command line interface to view the status of the UPS and manage the UPS and the NMC.
+You can also use SNMP to monitor the status of the UPS.

-For more information about the internal user interfaces, see "Web Interface" on page 24 and "Command Line Interface" on page 8.
+For more information about the internal user interfaces, see "Web Interface" on page 29 and "Command Line Interface (CLI)" on page 8.
+See "SNMP" on page 73 for information about how SNMP access to the NMC is controlled.